openenergymonitor/emontx3/docs/install.md

 To connect an external DS18B20 to the emonTx V3 screw terminal block, connect the **black** wire to GND, **red** to 'ADC5 / Dig19 / DS18B20 PWR' and **white** to 'Dig 5 / DS18B20 Data / PWM':

 ![emontx_ds18b20_terminal_block.jpg](img/emontx_ds18b20_terminal_block.jpg)

+**EmonTx Power Supply**<br>
+When using multiple temperature sensors and or an optical pulse sensor with the emonTx it is recommended to power the emonTx via a 5V USB rather than AC-AC adapter due to increased power requirement.
+An AC-AC adapter can still be used to provide an AC voltage reference.

+**EmonTx Low power battery mode**<br>
+In order to save power when running on batteries, the emonTx V3 supports switching off of the DS18B20 in-between readings and performing the temperature conversion while the ATmega328 is sleeping.
+To do this, power (3.3 V) is supplied to the DS18B20's power pin from Dig19 (ADC5), this digital pin is switched off between readings.
+(This facility is available only if the temperature sensors are connected via the terminal block.)
+The data connection from the DS18B20 is connected to Dig5, this I/O pin has a 4K7 pull-up resistor on-board as required by the DS18B20.

 **Further reading**<br>
 If you are using temperature sensors with heating systems such as heat pumps the following blog post by John Cantor provides a number of useful mounting suggestions: [John Cantor's Blog: Temperature sensors for monitoring heat pumps](https://heatpumps.co.uk/2015/06/08/temperature-sensing-with-openenergymonitor)